FOR US HEALTHCARE PROFESSIONALS ONLY

 • Fasting triglycerides >300 mg/dL verified by 2 assessments 1 week apart

-Based on severity of those adverse reactions, treatment interruption prior to dosage modification should be considered.
+Based on the severity of these adverse reactions, treatment interruption prior to dosage modification should be considered.

 Susan, mother of an actual patient who has been taking DUVYZAT for 4+ years.